learnbyexample/py_regular_expressions/py_regex.md

 ## regex101

 [regex101](https://regex101.com/) is a popular site to test your RE.
 You'll have to first choose the flavor as Python.
 Then you can add your RE, input strings, choose flags and an optional replacement string.
-Matching portions will be highlighted and explanation is offered in separate panes.
+Matching portions will be highlighted and explanation is offered in separate panels.

 The below image is a screenshot from this link — [regex101: `r'ab{0,2}c'`](https://regex101.com/r/HSeO0z/2)